Writing Workshops, Retreats, Mentoring

 4. headers and footer options

-5. solving the problem of section breaks
+5. solving the problem of dividing your book into sections

 Other aspects covered: